-Below are a number of different topics, terms, and concepts that you should familiarize yourself with.
+Below are a number of different travel hacking topics, terms, and concepts that you should familiarize yourself with.
 This list isn’t meant to be comprehensive nor is it meant to be memorized after one reading.
 If you are just starting out, it will likely take you weeks to get knowledgeable about all of these things.
-Just use this page as a reference and do the best you can to gain a foundational understanding of how the process works.
+Just bookmark this page as a reference and do the best you can to gain a foundational understanding of how the process works.

 Once you get your credit score up (or if it’s already up), you might be wondering if opening up new credit cards will bring your score down.
 A lot of people perpetuate the myth that getting credit cards will lower your credit score.
 In reality, as you responsibly open and use new credit cards, your score will actually go up!

 It’s true there there will be some short-term dips from hard inquiries and new accounts, but your credit score will eventually rise (probably to an all-time high) so long as you maintain low utilization and make on-time payments.

 If you are thinking about applying for a home loan or any other substantial loan, such as an automobile loan, then you’ll need to think about the impact on your credit report.
 If you apply for a home loan with tons of recent inquiries and new accounts on your report, you could be costing yourself thousands in the long-term since your interest rate might be affected.

 Thus, if you’re thinking about applying for a home loan or car loan soon you should consider holding off on applying for credit cards until you’re finished with that whole process.

 There are basically three different types of sign-up bonuses.

 The standard sign-up bonus for a credit credit requires you to spend a certain amount on purchases (usually $1,000 to $3,000) within a certain amount of time (usually 3 months) within opening your account and once you do that, you’re given your bonus after your statement closes or sometimes even sooner.